bdeckard92/dupUT/02-Lesson-Plans/10-OOP/README.md

 ## Overview

 In this module, students will learn about one of the most important programming paradigms, Object-Oriented Programming (OOP).
-Students will also learn how to write tests before you writing code, a practice known as Test Driven Development (TDD).
+Students will also learn how to write tests before writing code, a practice known as Test Driven Development (TDD).

 In this week's virtual classes, you'll review constructor functions, the `this` keyword, prototypes, ES6 Classes, and TDD.